|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 American and Japanese missions against Saidor

-On January 2, 1944 "Operation Michaelmas" LSTs and landing craft land the US Army, 6th Army, 32nd Infantry Division, 126th Regimental Combat Team (126th RCT) under the command of General Martin with the 120th Field Artillery plus elements from the 32nd Infantry Division.
-The landing bypasses the Japanese garrison at Sio to the east.
+On January 2, 1944 "Operation Michaelmas" LSTs and landing craft land the U.S. Army, 6th Army, 32nd Infantry Division, 126th Regimental Combat Team (126th RCT) under the command of General Martin with the 120th Field Artillery plus elements from the 32nd Infantry Division.
+The landing bypassed the Japanese garrison at Sio to the east.